peteroupc/html3dutil/tutorials/camera.md

 the coordinate system shared by every object in the scene.
 The world matrix is not discussed in this page.
 * A _view matrix_ transforms coordinates in world space to _eye space_.
 * A _projection matrix_ transforms coordinates in eye space to _clip space_.
-If we use the concept of a "camera", the projection matrix is like setting the camera's focus and lens, and the view matrix is like setting its position and orientation.
+If we use the concept of a "camera", the projection matrix is like setting the "camera"'s focus and lens, and the view matrix is like setting its position and orientation.

 As [**explained later**](#Vertex Coordinates in the Graphics System) on this page, however, these transformations and matrices are